 Deferred taxes are provided as a result of temporary differences that arise due to the difference between the income tax values and the carrying amount of assets and liabilities.
-Deferred tax assets have not been recognized in respect of the following deductible temporary differences:
+Deferred tax assets have not been recognized in respect of the following deductible temporary differences because it is not probable that future taxable profit will be available against which the Company can utilize these benefits:

-2015 2014 Exploration and evaluation assets \$ 41,193,730 \$ 36,894,386 Share issuance costs 680,820 1,766,851 Non-capital losses carried forward - Canada 37,713,800 8,348,787 Non-capital losses carried forward - Peru 65,700 65,701 Non-capital losses carried forward - U.S. 6,801,000 5,151,565 Other temporary differences 198,260 220,063
+2016 2015 Exploration and evaluation assets \$ 41,982,780 \$ 41,193,730 Share issuance costs 269,740 680,820 Non-capital losses carried forward - Canada 34,004,020 37,713,800 Net operating loss carried forward - Peru 65,700 65,700 Net operating loss - U.S. 9,714,520 6,801,000 Other temporary differences 262,050 198,260

-The Canadian non-capital loss carry forwards expire as noted in the table below.
-The U.S. non-capital loss carry forwards expire between 2029 and 2035.
+The Canadian non-capital loss carry forwards expire between 2026 and 2036.
+The U.S. net operating loss carry forwards expire between 2029 and 2036.
+The Peruvian losses may be carried forward indefinitely but may only be applied against 50% of taxable income in each subsequent year.
 Share issue and financing costs will be fully amortized in 2018.
 The remaining deductible temporary differences may be carried forward indefinitely.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the group can utilize the benefits therefrom.